The Great Recession of 2008 was one that left many business owners in the United States feeling defeated, angry, and overwhelmed.

 Many job seekers are attracted to companies that have good benefits and a strong reputation.
 If you can offer them those, you’ll be able to attract better candidates and keep your employees happy.
 That will help you avoid turnover costs altogether — and it will also help if the economy tanks because they’ll stay with you longer and help guide new employees through their first few months on the job.

 During harder times and good times, many small businesses will look to add partners to help grow their business.
+But if you’re looking to fully start out your business while still hoping it will get through a recession, then you can consider franchise local, as that can greatly help out, too (plus partners are usually included immediately).
 It can be hard to make these investments in the future as a business looks to lower its customer acquisition cost, but many times bringing on an expert to help with marketing or operating the business will end up saving them time and money.
 Here are a few ways partners can help you.

 Marketing services – having an external company run your marketing can improve lead flow and reduce costs by wasting money on marketing that may not get the attention it needs if you run it in-house.
 There are plenty of options out there to check out that can help with SEO, website management, social media, brand building, and other services.